James Bond: 2023 changes

-The decision was met with strong criticism from Bond fans, news and media outlets, and several public commentators (including Whoopi Goldberg and Charles C. W. Cooke), widely condemning the changes as literary censorship.
-Fleming biographer Andrew Lycett also attacked the changes, writing that "what an author commits to paper is sacrosanct and shouldn’t be altered...The only changes to the text should come from the author."
+The decision was met with strong criticism by media outlets and public commentators, who condemned the changes as literary censorship.
+The View host Whoopi Goldberg expressed her opposition, arguing that offensive historical literature should be left unaltered; while National Review contributors Charles C. W. Cooke and Douglas Murray attacked the changes as excessive political correctness.
+Fleming biographer Andrew Lycett also opposed the changes, writing that "what an author commits to paper is sacrosanct and shouldn't be altered...The only changes to the text should come from the author."